 Paper Bag Shorts

 So, I just mentioned skirts work better than shorts on women with a long torso.
-That said, if you still want to wear shorts (which I understand and I do sometimes too), you can wear shorts with a high waist (for the reason I mentioned earlier), like this Paperbag Waist Shorts ($29.99).
+That said, if you still want to wear shorts (which I understand and I do sometimes too), you can wear shorts with a high waist (for the reason I mentioned earlier), like these Faux Leather paper bag Shorts ($168.00)

 The paper bag bottoms are a huge trend right now, which is great news for us!
 These are very flattering for women with a long torso and short legs.
-So, your strategy with shorts can be paper bag shorts that have a super high waist, like these Paperbag Shorts ($71.99).
+So, your strategy with shorts can be paper bag shorts that have a super high waist.

 Vertical Details in Jeans and Pants